 I met some of the best friends I’ve ever had.

+If you are a student who shares the vision of a world where our energy sources don’t taint our air, water and health, where our “natural resources” are valued for more than their exploitation, where conservation is common sense and where peace is a goal rather than a dream, check out what the Greenpeace Semester has to offer and apply.
+Read what Cassady Sharp and Carson Chavana have to say about their experiences as Greenpeace students.
 You will learn to work with others and organize with people who also share that vision, who will be the next leaders of this movement, and who will push for the changes we need.
 You will meet smart people who have years or decades of experience as environmental advocates and activists who are excited to teach you, train you, and in turn, learn from you.

-for a few moments of my Greenpeace Semester experience, and the internship I did to help coordinate the following Semester.
+Check out some of these picturesfor a few moments of my Greenpeace Semester experience, and the internship I did to help coordinate the following Semester.